 Embracing the events and incidents that arise as she paints, Grosse opens up surfaces and spaces to the countless perceptual possibilities of the medium.
 While she is widely known for her temporary and permanent in situ work, which she paints directly onto architecture, interiors, and landscapes, her approach begins in the studio.
 With calculated focus, she allows new patterns and procedures in her paintings to emerge from action, further multiplying this potential with stencils cut from cardboard and thick foam rubber—tools with which to develop further cuts, layers, and perspectival depths.
 Grosse’s gestures unfold all at the same time in unmixed acrylic colors, engulfing the viewer in a toxic sublime.

-Grosse’s most recent site-specific installations include Untitled Trumpet, 2015 for the 56th Biennale di Venezia in 2015 and Rockaway! for MoMA PS1’s “Rockaway!” program (2016).
+Grosse’s most recent site-specific installations include Untitled Trumpet, 2015 for the 56th Biennale di Venezia in 2015 and Rockaway! for MoMA PS1’s “Rockaway!” program (2016); and Wunderbild at the National Gallery in Prague (2018).

 Grosse currently lives and works in Berlin.